hamorillo/intel_people_counter/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ### Accuracy

-As we discuss in some of the issues on the knowledge in Udacity, I assume that the accuracy pre- and post-conversion is the same.
+As we discuss in some of the issues on the knowledge page in Udacity, I assume that the accuracy pre- and post-conversion is the same.

 I didn't make a deep analysis about the accuracy of the used models, but based on the retrieved outputs (we don't have to take it as serious experiment):